equinor/TimeSeriesAnalysis/readme.md

 - make sure [NuGet is setup](https://equinor.github.io/TimeSeriesAnalysis/articles/nuget_setup.html) correctly, and
 - all examples are implemented as [unit-tests](/articles/unit_tests.html) using NUnit, try running these to

-## Roadmap

-Currently in versions ``1.x``, the development focuses on creating small-scale "building blocks", modeling components such as individual PID-controllers and small-scale process models.
- Toward version ``2.x`` the plan is to build on top the established building blocks to expand into more *automated* modeling and analysis of *large-scale* systems (connecting sub-systems together), to build **"digital twins"** of larger parts of process plants based on **data mining**.
-Models should be *human-configurable* and *human-readable* so that "mined" models can be adjusted with human insight ("grey-box" rather than "black-box").

-## Contributing
-This project welcomes contributions and suggestions.
-Please read [CONTRIBUTING.md](contributing.md) for details on our code of conduct, and the process for submitting pull requests.

 ## Discussion forum and contact person
 The contact person for this repository is Steinar Elgsæter, please post any question you may have related to TimeSeriesAnalysis